bsodmike/disk-burnin-and-testing/README.md

 Performs these steps:

 1. Run SMART short test
 2. Run SMART extended test
+3. Run dd to write zeros to drive
-3. Run `badblocks`
+4. Run `badblocks`
-4. Run SMART short test
+5. Run SMART short test
-5. Run SMART extended test
+6. Run SMART extended test

 The script sleeps after starting each SMART test, using a duration based on the polling interval reported by the disk, and adding an additional delay to account for discrepancies.